MubashirCephal/ews-ms-animal/README.md

 - Clone the repository
 - Setup the database
 - Make sure the IAM is up and running check the serve .env variables
+- Get the `/protos` and `/Proto` files from the IAM to maintain consistency

 ### Setting up the service with your local IAM
 **Very Important**